sonic-net/SONiC/doc/sonic-installer/SONiC_Image_Installation_Verification.md

 ...
 ```
 Pros:
- - The mapping fits both ONiE and SONiC installer.
+ - The mapping fits both ONIE and SONiC installer.
 During installation, we can derive current platform's expected ASIC type based on the platform string, then compare that with the to-be-installed image's ASIC.

 Cons:
  - It is a static mapping, which means that the mapping need to be kept in all repos and all ASIC build.